Rest In Peace

 Featured in Similk Bay Shorebirds, this Northwestern Crow used the tree to broadcast his thoughts to the neighborhood.

 The wind made it a Bad Hair Day for George and Martha.
-This pair will never be seen in that tree again.
+I believe their nest is across the bay on Skagit Island, because I often see them fly over there after a visit.
+This monogamous pair will never be seen in that tree again.

-It was an Eagle Afternoon when this fellow came to visit the tree last summer.
+It was an Eagle Afternoon when this visitor came to the tree last summer.
+She's looking right at me in the photo on the right.

 And yet Another Eagle would come to visit the tree, also last summer.